Finite Expression Method for Solving High-Dimensional Partial Differential Equations: Introduction

-While many techniques can be used to implement the proposed FEX, we provide a numerically effective implementation based on reinforcement learning (RL).
-We formulate the problem of searching for mathematical expressions as a combinatorial optimization (CO) over both discrete and continuous variables.
-Many traditional algorithms (e.g., genetic algorithms and simulated annealing~\cite{murray2012modelling}) solve the CO based on hand-crafted heuristics, which highly rely on the problem statement and domain-specific knowledge~\cite{bello2016neural,mazyavkina2021reinforcement}.
-Recently, RL becomes a popular and general tool to learn to construct the CO solution based on reward feedback, without much heuristic design.
-The success of RL applications involving CO, such as automatic algorithm design~\cite{ramachandran2018searching,bello2017neural,co-reyes2021evolving} and symbolic regression~\cite{petersen2021deep,pmlr-v139-landajuela21a}, also inspires us to seek the mathematical expression solution with RL.
-Specifically, in our implementation, the mathematical expression is represented by a binary tree, where each node is an operator along with parameters (scaling and bias) as shown in Fig.~\ref{fig:trees}b and Sec.~\ref{sec:elementary}.
-The objective function is a functional whose minimizer is the PDE solution (Sec.~\ref{sec:error}) so our problem becomes minimization over the discrete variables (operators) and continuous variables (parameters) of the tree.
-Optimizing both discrete and continuous variables simultaneously is essentially difficult.
-We propose a searching loop for this CO as shown in Fig.~\ref{fig:workflow}.
-Our idea is to first determine good operator selection that has a high possibility of recovering the structure of the true solution and then optimize over the parameters.
-The proposal of operator selection is drawn from a controller, which will be updated via the policy gradient of RL.
-In Sec.~\ref{sec:numericalexp}, we numerically demonstrate the ability of this RL-based implementation to find the mathematical expressions that solve high-dimensional PDEs with high and even machine accuracy.
-Furthermore, FEX provides interpretable insights into the ground truth PDE solution, which can further help to advance the understanding of physical systems and design postprocessing techniques for a refined solution.
+In FEX, we formulate the search for mathematical expressions as a combinatorial optimization (CO) involving both discrete and continuous variables.
+While many techniques can be used to solve the CO in FEX, we provide a numerically effective implementation based on reinforcement learning (RL).
+Traditional algorithms (e.g., genetic programming and simulated annealing \citep{murray2012modelling}) address CO problems by employing hand-crafted heuristics that are highly dependent on specific problem formulations and domain knowledge \citep{bello2016neural,cheung2019thompson,mazyavkina2021reinforcement}.
+However, RL has emerged as a popular and versatile tool for learning how to construct CO solutions based on reward feedback, without the need for extensive heuristic design.
+The success of RL applications in CO, such as automatic algorithm design \citep{ramachandran2018searching,bello2017neural,co-reyes2021evolving} and symbolic regression \citep{petersen2021deep,pmlr-v139-landajuela21a}, has inspired us to seek mathematical expression solutions with RL.
+Specifically, in our implementation, the mathematical expression is represented by a binary tree, where each node is an operator along with parameters (scaling and bias) as shown in Figure \ref{fig:trees} and further explained in Section \ref{sec:elementary}.
+The objective function we aim to minimize is a functional, and its minimization leads to the solution of the PDE, as described in Section \ref{sec:error}.
+Consequently, our problem involves the minimization of both discrete operators and continuous parameters embedded within the tree structure.
+Optimizing both discrete and continuous variables simultaneously is inherently difficult.
+We propose a search loop for this CO as depicted in Figure \ref{fig:workflow}.
+Our idea is to first identify good operator selections that have a high possibility of recovering the true solution structure, and then optimize the parameters.
+The proposals of operator selections are drawn from a controller which will be updated via the policy gradient \citep{petersen2021deep} iteratively.
+In Section \ref{sec:numericalexp}, we numerically demonstrate the ability of this RL-based implementation to find mathematical expressions that solve high-dimensional PDEs with high, even machine-level accuracy.
+Furthermore, FEX provides interpretable insights into the ground-truth PDE solutions, which can further advance understanding of physical systems and aid in designing postprocessing techniques to refine solutions.